shaozelian/shaozelian.github.io/_posts/2025-06-02-svg-pan-zoom.md

 - Call init method.

 Sample code block (mermaid chart as example).
 > Tip: Mermaid.js often generates SVGs dynamically, so need to wait for them to appear.
-(MutationObserver) <br/>
+(DOMContentLoaded) <br/>
 > Tip: To change the default svg width as "100%".

 ~~~html